About

 We are a community of friends who can help you to become all that God made you to be.
 We value inclusion, diversity, compassion, justice and freedom.
 We welcome all who want to discover, understand and participate in God’s kingdom so that our neighbourhood will thrive.

-Our Parish Plan
+Our Parish Dream

 Our Vision